 Admit it, it’s been a while since you checked your car’s tyre pressures.
 Michelin recommends you should check them at least once month and before long journeys.

-Ignoring this advice could damage your tyres, as well as having a negative effect on the way your car handles or stops in an emergency.
-More relevant to this feature is the impact it will have on your fuel consumption.
+Ignoring this advice could damage your tyres, and have a negative effect on the way your car handles or stops in an emergency.
+It will also impact your fuel consumption.

-Remember, the correct tyre pressures will be listed in your car’s handbook, as well as somewhere on the car itself – often on the inside of the fuel filler cap.
+Remember, the correct tyre pressures will be listed in your car’s handbook, as well as somewhere on the car itself – often inside the fuel filler cap.

 Turn off the air conditioning